hardenedlinux/Debian-GNU-Linux-Profiles/docs/storage/fde-migrate-existing-system.md

 (since the header of luks-data get erased, it has no UUID, only PARTUUID of GPT is usable.)
 You must map the lukses (on the live system) with names exactly corresponding to what is written into the crypttab, otherwise update-initramfs(8) may get confused.

 Note: Currently debian scripts can only convert the keyfile path for initramfs (replace root with /FIXME-initramfs-rootmnt/, and convert to the real mount point of permanent root within initramfs) before pivoting to the permanent root, but not other paths (e.g. header path), so lukses using detached header (like the luks-data above) cannot be unlocked during initramfs phase (they will be unlocked after pivoting to the permanent root).
-Swap in it can not be used for resuming, so in such case, the RESUME variable in initramfs.conf (and conf.d) should be set to none to prevent the noearly flag above is ignored.
+Swap in it can not be used for resuming, so in such case, the RESUME variable in initramfs.conf (and conf.d) should be set to none to prevent the noearly flag above being ignored.
 Otherwise, initramfs will try to unlock luks-data several times without the correct header path, delaying the boot process.

-If /etc/fstab is modified properly, you can chroot into the target system now, and finalize the configuration.
+If /mnt/root/etc/fstab is modified properly, you can chroot into the target system now, and finalize the configuration.
 ```
 # mount -o bind /dev /mnt/root/dev
 # mount -o bind /proc /mnt/root/proc